 Jojo Rabbit

 I loved Jojo Rabbit the first time I saw it, and it has become even more impressive with rewatches.
-It’s one of the most heartfelt, funny, emotional, and beautiful films I have ever seen.
+It’s one of the most heartfelt, funny, emotional and beautiful films I have ever seen.
 It hilariously demonstrates the pointlessness of hatred, but also gives us more than a few moments that show the horrors and pain it can and has created in reality.
 Maintaining that balance of humor and humanity for a whole movie could only be achieved by a director of high caliber, but Taika Waititi makes it look easy by steering his incredibly talented cast to exactly where they should be, and portraying an imaginary Adolf Hitler – a character that could’ve easily killed the entire movie with just a single misstep – at the same time.
+It also has what my “favorite” shot from any movie.

 Kill Bill Volume 1 & 2